 While state education officials have not officially decided to take over the four schools, Mitchell Chester, the state commissioner of elementary and secondary education, characterized the action as “very likely” this fall.
 It would enable him to appoint a receiver to develop and execute a new turnaround plan, which could force out teachers and administrators.

 “These are four schools I’m highly concerned about,” Chester said in an interview.
 “Our students deserve and need a better shot than what they are getting now.”

 The four schools were among 35 statewide that were declared underperforming three years ago under a 2010 state law that gave districts extraordinary powers to execute school turnarounds, such as forcing teachers out of their jobs, extending the school day, and making other union contract changes.

 Fourteen of those schools have made so much progress that education officials on Wednesday removed their underperforming designations.
-That included five in Boston: Orchard Gardens K-8, Harbor Middle, J.F.
+The schools included five in Boston: Orchard Gardens K-8, Harbor Middle, J.F.
 Kennedy Elementary, Blackstone Elementary, and Trotter Elementary.

 But turnaround efforts in the other underperforming schools are considered either too fragile to sustain on their own or have been sliding backward, despite receiving millions of dollars in federal school-overhaul funds.

-In addition to the four schools slated for takeovers, seven other schools, including English High and Greenwood Leadership Academy in Boston, had to bring in outside partners in recent months to help run the schools to avoid state receivership, while a school in Fall River recently shut down, as did another in Boston in 2011.
+In addition to the four schools slated for takeovers, seven other schools, including English High and the Greenwood Leadership Academy in Boston, had to bring in outside partners in recent months to help run the schools to avoid state receivership, while a school in Fall River recently shut down as well as another in Boston in 2011.